Randy Blythe: Professional career

 In February 2016, he joined Deafheaven on stage at the Hollywood Palladium in Los Angeles with their song "Dream House".
 Seven months later, in September 2016, he was recruited by Eyehategod as a replacement for lead singer Mike Williams during their US tour.

 In July 2018 he collaborated with DevilDriver on the covers of "Ghost Riders in the Sky" by Johnny Cash and "Whiskey River" by Willie Nelson from Devil Driver's country covers album.
 In October, his voice appeared in the Soulfly song "Dead Behind the Eyes" from Ritual.
+Also in 2018 he and the other members of Lamb of God decided to release a record under their old name Burn the Priest titled Legion: XX.
 On April 4, 2019, Blythe made a music video for the Black Queen song "The End Where We Start".

 In November 2019, Blythe was a member of the supergroup, Pigface, during the group's first tour in fourteen years.
 Initially, Blythe had agreed to perform with the group for the first five dates of the twelve-date tour but due to his enjoyment of it, he agreed to stay on for the remaining seven dates.

 In April 2020, Blythe and Scottish brewery BrewDog announced a collaboration that yielded a non-alcoholic beer named "Ghost Walker".
 The name is taken from the Lamb of God song "Ghost Walking" which is on their 2012 album Resolution.
 Blythe wrote the lyrics to the song whilst beginning his journey to live an alcohol-free lifestyle.
+Blythe also made a cameo appearance in the 2020 film Hairmetal Shotgun Zombie Massacre: The Movie.
+In June of that year Lamb of God released their 10th studio album a self titled record, their most recent record Omens was released in 2022.

+Blythe played the recurring character Dom, leader of a veteran band called Over It All, in the 2021 an American musical drama television Paradise City.

+On February 18, 2025, Blythe released his second book Just Beyond the Light.
+Just like his first book, with its first week sales, it made the Publishers Weekly non-fiction National Best Sellers list.
+Blythe also narrated the audio book version of Just Beyond the Light.
+The book touches upon struggles in Blythe’s personal life and struggles while also touching upon his love of surfing, he has claimed “it's a collection of thoughtful and inspiring essays that explore the human condition.”